codingsoo/REST_Go/README.md

 You can run the service and tool using run_small.py.
 The python script runs the service for six minutes.
 You can select tool name and port name.
 Possible tool name can be: evomaster-whitebox, evomaster-blackbox, restler, restest, resttestgen, bboxrt, schemathesis, dredd, tcases, and apifuzzer.
-You can pick any free port number for the port name.
+You can pick any available port number for the port name.
 The port number is for collecting the achieved code coverage.
 Before run the script, make sure you are using the virtualenv.

 ```